noobavss/nooba-plugin-blob-counter/README.md

-nooba-plugin-template
+nooba-plugin-blobcounter
 =====================

-template plugin for the current Nooba plugin API
+blobcounter plugin for the current Nooba plugin API